 What are CAM providers permitted to do?

-CAM providers are not permitted to offer certain types of treatment:
+What are CAM providers not permitted to do?

-CAM providers which provide treatment they are not permitted to provide may be punished.
+CAM providers who provide treatments they are not permitted to provide may be penalised.

 Submitting complaints about CAMs

 CAM providers are not subject to official supervision.
 This means that there is no public body to which you may submit complaints.

 The exception is if the CAM provider is an authorised healthcare professional or the treatment is provided through the healthcare service, in which case it is possible to submit a complaint to the County Governor.